 Instructions

-- In a medium saucepan, heat the oil over medium heat.
-Add in the onion and chile pepper.
+- Saute onions + peppers: Heat oil in a medium saucepan over medium heat.
+Add in the onion and serrano pepper.
 Cook, stirring occasionally, until softened about 2-3 minutes.
-Add in the peaches (SEE NOTES) and sauté, about 2 minutes.

-- Add in the bourbon (or extract), lime juice, vinegar and sugar.
+- Add liquids + seasonings: Add in the bourbon (or extract), lime juice, vinegar and sugar.
 Season with salt.
 Bring to a boil and immediately reduce to a simmer.
-Cook, stirring occasionally, until fruit is softened, about 10-12 minutes.

-- In a small bowl, whisk together the cornstarch with 2 teaspoons water.
+- Add slurry: In a small bowl, whisk together the cornstarch with 2 teaspoons water.
 Add the cornstarch mixture to the pan.
 Stir to combine.
 Continue to gently simmer for 3-5 minutes or until the chutney is thickened to desired consistency.

 Video